Carlitoss/github-bot-python/README.md

 (or organization) and create a custom hook handler in the code to interact with Github or any other service

-Main example provided in this code, reads comments from the repository Pull Requests (indicated by webhook payload) and looks for the bot invocation with a ``@boot do-something`` like command and performs corresponding actions.
+Main example provided in this code, reads comments from the repository Pull Requests (indicated by webhook payload) and looks for the bot invocation with a ``@bot do-something`` like command and performs corresponding actions.

 This project also provides a best-practices template Python project which integrates several different tools.